smford/docker-tls-configurator/README.md

    export DOCKER_CERT_PATH=~/.docker/$DHOST/
    export DOCKER_HOST=tcp://$DHOST:2376 DOCKER_TLS_VERIFY=1
    ```
-	 - have the each servers certificates saved in to ~/.docker/[hostname] diretories with ca.pem, client.pem and key.pem
+	 - have the each servers certificates saved in to ~/.docker/[hostname] directories with ca.pem, client.pem and key.pem
 	 - and to change which server to connect to do `export DHOST="g1"` or `export DHOST="g2"`